gschu1/midterm_insurance_agents/README.md

 - Multi-granularity indexing (hierarchical + summary)
 - Agent-based routing between different retrievers
-- A simple external tool for deterministic date arithmetic (MCP-style)
+- A real MCP (Model Context Protocol) server + client for date arithmetic, with legacy fallback
 - LLM-as-a-judge evaluation for correctness, relevance, and recall

 The code is organized so it can be run from the command line and inspected as a